tusharkharat269/tusharkharat269/README.md

 # 💫 About Me:
-I am a final-year Bachelor of Engineering student with a strong foundation in data science, machine learning, and full-stack development.
-I have worked on a variety of projects with skills span across Python, Java, Spring Boot, Flutter, TensorFlow, and database technologies like MySQL and Supabase.
-I am deeply interested in applying AI to solve real-world problems, particularly in areas like computer vision and driver safety.
-I’ve solved over 500+ DSA problems and continue to enhance my technical acumen through hands-on development and academic research.<br><br>
+I am a Bachelor of Engineering graduate with a specialization in Computer Engineering, possessing a strong foundation in data science, machine learning, and full-stack development.
+I have worked on a variety of projects, with skills spanning Python, Java, Spring Boot, TensorFlow, and database technologies like MySQL and Supabase.
+I am deeply interested in applying AI to solve real-world problems.
+I’ve solved 500+ DSA problems and continue to enhance my technical acumen through hands-on development and academic research..<br><br>

 ## 🌐 Socials: